 For the more hardy travellers, there is also a 22 hour night bus, with 4 or 5 companies offering this service.
 The buses vary in standard, with some tickets getting you a standard coach seat and others a fully reclined comfy seat.
 Most tickets will include food, some drinks and sometimes even bingo!

 If you are coming from El Calafate and El Chalten, the quickest and easiest way to access the Argentinian Lake District is to fly between El Calafate and Bariloche - during the summer there is just 1 flight per day.
 There is also the option to go by road on a long, bumpy night (and the following day) bus, which is not as fun as it sounds.
 If you've got the time, consider taking a road trip up the infamous Ruta 40, either guided or self-guided.

 If you are coming from Torres del Paine, the Lake District can be accessed either by crossing the border into Argentina to fly from El Calafate, or by travelling south to the Chilean city of Punta Arenas and flying north to Puerto Montt.
 From Puerto Montt, Bariloche is just a short hop over the Andes, by lake, road, bike or on horseback.

-Group Tours in the Lake District
+Landmarks in the Argentine Lake District

-Landmarks in the Argentinian Lake District
+Our top trips in the Argentine Lake District

 Patagonia is a vast and varied region, with a wealth of things to see and do, a range of places to stay and a limited transport network.